GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 #### Branding
 - Enter the App Name, Primary Color, and Secondary Color.
   - Primary Color is the base color that will be used most in your app.
-  - Secondary Color is the color you want to use to stand out.
-It is used for important buttons.
+  - Secondary Color is the color for important parts (e.g. register button)
 ![bg 90% right](images/branding-chat-app.png)

 ---